bryfox/sealane/README.md

 $ terraform show    # show state
 ```

+## Configuration

 When running `apply` or `show`, you'll be prompted to define any needed variables.

-You can pre-populate variables in a `tfvars` file instead, and use that with the configuration:
+To persist variables, populate and rename `terraform.tfvars.example` to `terraform.tfvars`.
+Terraform will automatically read vars from this file, and git will ignore it.

+You could also specify additional vars files for Terraform:

 ```
-$ terraform plan -var-file=static.tfvars
+$ terraform plan -var-file=production.tfvars
 ```

 # Content Deployment